juneunjaypark/juneunjaypark/content/authors/admin/_index.md

 ---

 Juneun Jay Park is a graduate student at the University of Illinois, Urbana-Champaign.
-Jay's research focuses on health issues from a socio-contextual perspective.
+Broadly speaking, my research focuses on health issues from a socio-contextual perspective.
 {style="text-align: justify;"}